 THE PRACTICAL CERTIFICATE IN DIPLOMATIC PROTOCOL

-This workshop as a unique 2-day skills development program that examines the basic rules of Diplomatic protocol, how diplomacy has evolved historically and how it is now practiced in the current Global environment.
+This unique, 2-day skills development program examines the basic rules of Diplomatic protocol, how diplomacy has evolved historically and how it is now practiced in the current Global environment.

 Time: 9 AM to 4 PM daily

 Parking: available on campus